This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Read more: Things to do in Cervia and Milano Marittima

 The Casentinesi Forest National Park

-Amongst the Casentinesi Forest National Park, you’ll find some cute village points to stop at, so you can easily combine a stay in Bagno di Romagna with other spots on a road-trip of the lesser-known Emilia Romagna spots.
-This part of the region borders Tuscany so is another option to be combined with the likes of Florence.
+Amongst the Casentinesi Forest National Park, you’ll find some cute villages worth calling at, so you can easily combine a stay in Bagno di Romagna (below) with some other spots on a road trip to lesser-known Emilia Romagna.
+This part of the region borders Tuscany, so another option is to continue on to the likes of Florence.

-There is an array of activities you can do in the park, such as hiking through the forest hunting for mushrooms with deer in the distance, and these activities can be arranged through local guides.
-Be sure to stop off at one of the agritourism restaurants here, where the produce is local and cooking family style.
-I had a delightful meal in Poderone within the forest where we gorged on beetroot infused pasta, traditional ragu, and plate upon plate of local vegetables.
+There is an array of activities you can do in the park, such as hiking through the deer-inhabited forest while hunting for mushrooms, and these activities can be arranged through local guides.
+Be sure to stop off at one of the agriturismo restaurants here, where the produce is local and cooked family-style.
+I had a delightful meal in Poderone where we gorged on beetroot-infused pasta, traditional ragu, and plate upon plate of local vegetables.